 - Respond to as many reviews as possible

 - Sit down and brainstorm a consumer review strategy.
 This will keep your multi-location business accountable

 While you are opening the door to both positive and negative reviews by implementing the tips above, increasing your base of reviews is a must for your multi-location business.
-As your business locations begin to receive more reviews, it’s important to develop a response strategy.
-For tips on responding to reviews, especially negative or critical reviews, check out our blog post on the topic.

 Get Started Building Your Consumer Reviews